angeal185/bootstrap-4-stylus/README.md

 ### Instructions
 bootstrap.css has been converted, broken down into smaller .styl includes and the include files are named accordingly.

-Build variables can be edited via the index.styl file.
+Build variables can be edited via the `index.styl` file.

-Simply edit as you see fit, comment out or remove unwanted includes in `bootstrap.styl` file then compile in one of the following ways..
+comment out or remove unwanted includes in the `bootstrap.styl` file then compile in one of the following ways..

 ```sh
 $ node index.js